jlettvin/Ellipsis/README.md

 To get further documentation about the equation service a blue colored sticky-note feature can be shown temporarily directly within the displayed output.
-This sticky note formats the comments at the head of the service source file to enable authors to have the relevant documentation at their fingertips without searching or trying to remember where it is.
+This sticky note formats
+special comments at the head of the service source file that have been specially commented with three slashes instead of two.
+Authors have the relevant documentation at their fingertips without searching or trying to remember where it is.
 Just use:<br/>
 `` `equation?` ``

+A special form is available to output a complete review of modules and documentation.<br/>
+`` `symboltable` ``

 ### Default service parameters
 If a service unit has default values associated with its use,